dyooody/Deep_Learning/README.md

 # DeepLearning
-self project with using Tensorflow and Keras
+Deep learning project with TensorFlow and Keras

 Multi-class classification with image data and text data